This Nautilus U616 vs Schwinn 170 comparison puts these bike alongside each other to see how they match up.

 The App does allow you to check on things with your phone that you can’t with the 170 which you can only do on your account and myditnesspal.com.
 It doesn’t provide you with any more programs or a better way to control your bike.

-I think with the price difference of $160, for the extra features and quality, that the Schwinn 170 looks the better deal is the one I’d go with.
+I think with the price difference, for the extra features and quality, that the Schwinn 170 looks the better deal is the one I’d go with.
 Unless you want to be out of the seat and standing for long periods and then you may better off with an indoor cycle or spin bike but they do come with less features.